-If your vehicle is not equipped with a touchscreen, the Automatic High Beams are enabled through the instrument cluster display.
-Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.

-- 2. Turn the headlight switch to the AUTO headlight position. - 3.
+- 1. The Automatic High Beams are enabled through the Uconnect system.
+Refer to "Uconnect Settings" in "Multimedia" for further information. - 2.
+Turn the headlight switch to the AUTO headlight position. - 3.
 Push the multifunction lever away from you (toward front of vehicle) to engage the high beam mode.